Visit an ITT Tech near you and see for yourself what an ITT Tech education involves.

 DT2630 3D Modeling and Visualization | 4.5 credit hours

 This course explores 3D modeling, the application of realistic textures, lighting principles and techniques for the use of camera types.
 An emphasis is placed on industry trends and issues pertaining to rendering output for different mediums.
-Prerequisites: DT1320 Building Information Modeling (BIM) or equivalent, DT1430 Parametric Modeling or equivalent
+Prerequisite: DT1320 Building Information Modeling (BIM) or equivalent

 DT2799 Drafting and Design Technology Capstone Project | 4.5 credit hours

 An introduction to the theory and practical development, planning, management and presentation of a drafting project from start to finish.
 Topics include techniques of project planning, project design and execution, documentation and presentation.
 Students are required to apply project management techniques to a Capstone Project.
-Prerequisites: Completion of a minimum of 75 credits earned in the program of study including DT1320 Building Information Modeling (BIM) or equivalent and DT1430 Parametric Modeling or equivalent
+Prerequisites: Must be taken during the student''s final quarter of study, and requires prior satisfactory completion of DT1320 Building Information Modeling (BIM) or equivalent and DT1430 Parametric Modeling or equivalent

 EN1320 Composition I | A 4.5 credit hour Composition course